 History of the USS Telfair (APA-210)

 The USS Telfair was built by Permanente Metals Corporation, Richmond, California.
 The ship was placed in commission on 31 October 1944 with Commander Lyle O. Armel as commanding officer and Mrs. J. L. Cauthorn as its sponsor.
-After completing shakedown training, the ship sailed to San Francisco in order to embark armed forces and artillery for its first official deployment.
+After completing shakedown training, the ship sailed to San Francisco in order to embark on armed forces and artillery for its first official deployment.
 By January 1945, the vessel had on board units of the 111th Infantry that it eventually dropped at Peleliu.
-The Telfair then sailed to Leyte where it arrived in February in preparation of the American attack on the Ryukyus.
+The Telfair then sailed to Leyte, where it arrived in February in preparation for the American attack on the Ryukyus.

-In March 1945, the Telfair had forces of the 77th Division embarked in anticipation of the invasion of Okinawa.
+In March 1945, the Telfair forces of the 77th Division embarked in anticipation of the invasion of Okinawa.
 The ship was ordered to join other vessels in securing the surroundings of Kerama Retto, a group of islands in the vicinity of Okinawa.
 As it happened, that particular area was the first one to see conflict as the assault on Okinawa began.
-Until 2 April 1945, the Telfair supported the occupation of Kerama Retto.
+Until 2 April 1945, Telfair supported the occupation of Kerama Retto.
 In the evening of that day, the Telfair and the entire task group it operated along with got attacked by 10 kamikazes.
-As a result, the ship sailed the waters near Okinawa a little longer until 26 April.
+As a result, the ship sailed the waters near Okinawa for a little longer until 26 April.
 By 30 April, the vessel was stationed at Ulithi in the West Carolines for reparations.
 After undergoing modifications that would ensure its safe return to the United States, the ship departed for Seattle, Washington, where it disembarked troopship and then underwent a proper overhaul.